eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 The time gaps which determine the phase extensions are collected by induction loop detectors.
 These detectors are placed automatically at a configurable distance (see below).
 If the incoming lanes are too short and there is a sequence of unique predecessor lanes, the detector will be placed on a predecessor lane at the computed distance instead.

-Each lane incoming to the traffic light will receive a detector.
-However, not all detectors can be used in all phases.
-In the current implementation, detectors for actuation are only used if all connections from the detector lane gets the unconditional green light ('G') in a particular phase.
-This is done to prevent useless phase extensions when the first vehicle on a given lane is not allowed to drive.
-A simple fix is often the provide dedicate left turn lanes.

-!!! note
-    When setting option **--tls.actuated.jam-threshold** to a value > 0 (i.e. 30), all detectors will be usable, because useless phase extension is automatically avoided if a detector is found to be jammed.
-Alternatively, this can be configured for individual tls or even individual lanes using `<param>`.

 The detector names take the form `TLSID_PROGRAMID_EDGEINDEX.LANEINDEX` where

 - **TLSID** is the id of the tlLogic element